 By giving your neighbor a password, I assume you mean you are giving her your existing Wi-Fi password and she is connecting using a wireless connection.
 (The alternative would be to string a cable to her house, and I’m pretty sure you’re not doing that. )

-That means that her computer is connecting to the trusted side of your router.
+That means her computer is connecting to the trusted side of your router.

-As you’ve said, you don’t really know how much you can trust your neighbor, or perhaps the other people in her house.
+As you’ve said, you don’t really know how much you can trust your neighbor or the other people in her house.

-In other words, you just allowed an un-trusted connection to the formerly trusted side of your router.
+In other words, you just allowed an un-trusted connection into the formerly trusted side of your router.

 What could possibly go wrong?

-There are several ways a non-trusted computer or computer user could cause issues for you.
+There are several ways this could cause issues for you.

 - It could infect your computers with malware.

-You don’t really know how up-to-date your neighbors are on things like computer security.
-For all you know, their machines have never been updated, have never run anti-malware software, and are liberally infected with all forms of viruses and spyware.
-Since you’ve been able to trust all of the computers on the trusted side of your router up to this point, you probably didn’t bother to put firewalls on each individual computer.
-As a result, they are potentially vulnerable to a network-based threat coming from your neighbors’ poorly maintained computers.
+You don’t know how up-to-date your neighbors are on things like computer security.
+For all you know, their machines have never been updated, have never run anti-malware software, and are liberally infected with malware.
+Your computers are potentially vulnerable to threats coming from these poorly maintained computers.